This oven-baked hake with basil, lime, ginger and garlic is a super healthy and flavour-packed weeknight supper recipe.

-With all my recent baking escapades, I needed some temple food to get back on track, and kick start the regime again.
+With all my recent baking escapades, I needed some temple food to get back on track, and kick-start the regime again.

 This is just a really healthy way to cook a piece of fish without compromising on flavour.
 I used hake, but a firmer fish like kingklip would probably work even better.
 Its fuss free and oh so very simple.
-Preheat the oven to 200 C.

-- 2 Tbsp hoisin sauce (a touch of sweet)
+- 2 Tbsp hoisin sauce

-- chunk of ginger grated
+- 5 cm piece of fresh ginger grated

-- 2 cloves of garlic minced
+- 2 cloves garlic minced

 - 1 tbsp fish sauce

-- 2 tbsp ponzu citrus (or soya sauce)
+- 2 tbsp ponzu citrus or soya sauce

 - pinch of chilli flakes

 - Mix the marinade and pour over the fish and top with the rest of the basil leaves.

-Seal up the foil parcel tightly and bake in the hot oven for about 20 minutes until cooked through and flaky.
+- Seal up the foil parcel tightly and bake in the hot oven for about 20 minutes until cooked through and flaky.